Skip to Content

 A: The courses must have been completed within three years (36 months) of the selection meeting you have applied to.

-B: Only grades from university courses taken during the most recent, up to four semesters of full time study, in which at least 45 credits of each semester are science.
+B: Only grades from university courses taken during the most recent, up to four semesters of full time study, in which at least 45 credits of each semester are science will be used for selection.
 Where more than 4 semesters have been completed that meet these guidelines, only the most recent 4 semesters would be included in the GPA calculation.
 Where one to three semesters have been completed that meet these guidelines, all of the semesters would be included (as long as they are within the 3 years of the selection meeting - see A above).

 Please note: Only grades that are available to the selection committee by the time of the appeal meeting at the absolute latest, can be considered for selection for that year.
 Any grades finalised after this date (i.e. from another university or due to a grade change) cannot be considered for the GPA for selection in that year, but will be used for any future selection attempts.